domainsofapp/domainsofapp.github.io/README.md

 Domains of Applicability can also be found at: https://domainsofapp.github.io

-The above link is free with your free GitHub repository :--)
+The above link is free with your free GitHub account and repository :--)

 The design of this README and repository is modeled after Ref.
 [1].